jthalalaios/test-mini-crm/README.md

 - docker compose build --no-cache
 - docker compose up -d

-Once the docker containers are up:

-Access the application by navigating to: http://localhost:8080/
+Once the docker containers are up, wait 1 min and after access the application by navigating to: http://localhost:8080/

 Core Features: